 - Inability to bear weight on the toe

-- Numbness, tingling or paralysis below the fracture (rare occurrence, especially in the toe, and requires immediate attention)
+- Numbness, tingling, or paralysis below the fracture (this is a rare occurrence, especially in the toe, and requires immediate attention)

-Your doctor will probably start the appointment with questions about how you broke your toe, what symptoms you are having, and the activities you participate in.
-He or she will examine the toe and check for injuries to the nail or skin.
+Your doctor will examine the broken toe and check for injuries to the nail or skin.
 X-rays may be used to determine the extent of the fracture.
 If additional injuries to the surrounding tissues are suspected, your doctor may order an MRI (magnetic resonance imaging) or CT (computed axial tomography) scan.
-Once the severity of the break has been determined, your doctor will be able to create an appropriate treatment plan for you.

 What Causes a Broken Toe?